 We’ve already mentioned user location when talking about market share, but that’s not all there is to your target audience.

 While Android is used by more people worldwide, it is important to note that iOS users statistically bring more revenue, are much more likely to pay for apps and make in-app purchases, and are generally wealthier.
-In 2020, consumer spending on App Store was almost two times higher than on Google Play Store. iOS users also tend to be more loyal than Android ones – once they pick Apple, they mostly stick to it.
+In 2020, consumer spending on App Store was almost two times higher than on Google Play Store. iPhone users also tend to be more loyal than Android ones – once they pick Apple, they mostly stick to it.

 Time to market